🌐 Cliquez ici pour la version française

 - Engage in dropshipping with U.S.-based suppliers

-Stat Insight: 41% of U.S. consumers expect their packages to arrive within 2-3 days of ordering.
+📊 MARKET INSIGHT: 41% of U.S. consumers expect their packages to arrive within 2-3 days of ordering.
 (Statista)

-Key Strategies for U.S.-Focused Customer Support:
+Key Strategies for U.S.-Focused Customer Support

-- Offer a U.S. toll-free number for easy contact
+- Offer a U.S. toll-free number for easy contact without international calling concerns

-- Provide support during U.S. business hours
+- Provide support during U.S. business hours, accounting for time zone differences

-- Implement live chat on your website
+- Implement live chat on your website for immediate assistance

-- Use a U.S.-based virtual address for correspondence
+- Use a U.S.-based virtual address for correspondence and returns

-Pro Tip: VoIP services like Grasshopper can help you set up a U.S. phone number and manage calls efficiently from Canada.
+💡 PRO TIP: VoIP services like Grasshopper can help you set up a U.S. phone number and manage calls efficiently from Canada.

 PhilanthroBit Customer Experience Expertise: Our team can help you develop a customer support strategy that aligns with U.S. consumer expectations, ensuring your Canadian-based business feels local and accessible to your American customers.

-11. Understand Visa Requirements: Planning for Future Growth
+How to Understand Visa Requirements: Planning for Future Growth

 While you can run your U.S. business from Canada, there may come a time when you need to visit or even relocate to the U.S. Understanding visa requirements is crucial for future-proofing your business plans.